 Meet the Team

-Michael Adame (he/him) / Senior Staff Attorney
+Michael Adame (he/him) / Elections and Government Partnership Director

-Larissa Briley (she/her) / Operations Associate
+Larissa Briley (she/her) / Operations Manager, Finance & Compliance

 Larissa has a background in museum education, cinema management and theatre performance.
 She specializes in project management and communication, and brings organizational skills to PRP.
 She received her Masters in Literary and Cultural Studies and is interested in the intersection of arts and culture.
 Larissa is also a certified Pilates instructor and enjoys helping her clients feel better in their bodies.

-Christina Schuler da Costa Ferro (they/them) / Paralegal
+Christina Schuler da Costa Ferro (they/them) / Paralegal II & Program Coordinator

 Christina Schuler da Costa Ferro is a 2021 graduate of NYU Gallatin with a degree in Revolutionary Politics and a minor in History.
 Their studies around resistance work led to their involvement in organized actions around New York, including the “Nine Weeks of Art and Action” held at the Whitney.
 Following undergrad, Christina worked as an Urban Fellow for the New York City government and a Legal Intern for New Sanctuary Coalition, an NYC-based immigrant advocacy organization.
 Their professional and organizing experience ultimately translates to an interest in connecting grassroots politics to municipal policy.